nivb52/apollo-client-notes/README.md

 [App Mock](./note-tacking-app.png)
 following the [course](https://egghead.io/courses/manage-state-in-react-apps-with-apollo-client-and-graphql-a45b3b89), towards the end of  we'll be adding a "collaborative" layer to the app, where we'll subscribe (via websocket) to updates from other users and integrate those into our notes.

+## Running the project

+There are 2 folders: `./client` and `./server`.
+We will mainly work in the client, but we need the server to act as a GraphQL backend.

+1. `cd server && npm install`
+2. `cd client && npm install`
+3. In two terminals, run `npm start` in the client and then the server folder (you can also run `npm start` in the root, which will start both)

 ### Apollo Client